Camden leaders, internal affairs expert react to George Floyd's death

 READ MORE: Philadelphia Police Commissioner Danielle Outlaw, Carson Wentz react to death of George Floyd

-In Camden, New Jersey, the police and local clergy, literally prayed Thursday evening that no resident will never have to go through what Floyd did.
+In Camden, New Jersey, the police and local clergy, literally prayed Thursday evening that no resident will ever have to go through what Floyd did.

 Camden County Police Chief Joe Wysocki said, "I'm going to do everything I can to train our officers to have the knowledge and the ability to navigate these situations."